Lisa Fernandez

 Lisa Maria Fernandez (born February 22, 1971) is an American former softball player and current associate head coach at UCLA.
-She is also the general manager of the Talons for the inaugural 2025 season of the Athletes Unlimited Softball League (AUSL).
+She is also the general manager of the Utah Talons for the inaugural 2025 season of the Athletes Unlimited Softball League (AUSL).
 She played college softball at UCLA as a pitcher and third baseman, and is a three-time medal winning Olympian with Team USA.

 Fernandez starred on both sides of the plate for the UCLA Bruins from 1990 to 1993, and was two-time national champion and four-time first team All-American.
 She continues to hold the UCLA records for career shutouts, WHIP and winning percentage.
 She also established an Olympic record in softball with 25 strikeouts in a game as a member of the United States women's national softball team.
 Additionally, she is noted for having pitched in three consecutive gold medal games, getting a save in 1996, an extra-inning shutout in 2000 before concluding the run by cinching the 2004 medal in a 5–1 victory.
 Fernandez was named the #1 Greatest College Softball Player and is a USA Softball Hall of Fame honoree.